GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/tabs/index.md

 ### Get the current tab

-This example demonstrates how the background script can retrieve the currently focused tab.
+This example demonstrates how the background script can retrieve the active tab from the currently-focused window (or most recently-focused window, if no Chrome windows are focused).
+This can usually be thought of as the user's current tab.

 {% Aside %}